Use Windows PowerShell for StorSimple to administer your device

 You can choose from the following settings:

-Connect with limited access This option is used to access Windows PowerShell interface in limited mode.
+Connect with limited access.
+This option is used to access Windows PowerShell interface in limited mode.
 You are not prompted for access credentials.
 This option connects to a more restricted runspace compared to options 1 and 2.
-Some of the tasks that are available through option 1 that *cannot be performed in this runspace are:
+Some of the tasks available through option 1 that cannot be performed in this runspace are:

 Reset to the factory settings